hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 archetypes/default.md
 ```

-And at the following content:
+And add the following content:

 ```markdown
 ---